jubicoy/openshift-cartridge-gitolite/README.md

 ## Configure

-To add users and repositories clone the gitolite-admin repository using the provided admin credentials.
-SSH into the application and use htpasswd to add users to the .htpasswd file.
+To manage ACLs and repositories clone the gitolite-admin repository using the provided admin credentials.
+Adding users requires connecting to the application with SSH and manually modifying `$OPENSHIFT_DATA_DIR/gitolite-home/.htpasswd` with `htpasswd`.